LeineLab/MakerSpaceAPI/README.md

 Admins log in via OIDC.
 After a successful OIDC callback, the server issues a signed HS256 JWT (8-hour expiry) stored in an `auth_token` httpOnly cookie.
 The JWT encodes the OIDC claims including group membership, which determines admin/product-manager access.
 The cookie is sent automatically by the browser on all same-origin requests.

 The frontend can query `GET /auth/me` to retrieve the current user's identity and role flags (`is_admin`, `is_product_manager`) without exposing the token.

+Any user whose OIDC account is linked to an NFC card can log in and view their own account at `/me`.

+### Self-service card linking

+A device (e.g. the checkout terminal) calls `POST /api/v1/users/{nfc_id}/connect-link` to generate a 15-minute signed URL.
+The URL is typically shown as a QR code.
+The user scans it, is redirected to the OIDC provider, and after a successful login their NFC card is linked to their OIDC account.
+No admin action is required.

 ### Devices (API tokens)